+Billingsley, a family name I’m proud to claim.
 My sixth great-grandfather, James Billingsley, lost his life standing for the cause of American freedom.
 But it wasn’t in an exchange of gunfire.
 He stood against the Tories in his own front yard in Randolph County, North Carolina.

-James had avoided Tory demands for coin until a fateful day in April of 1776.
+James Billingsley had avoided Tory demands for coin until a fateful day in April of 1776.
 Tories hung him as an insurrectionist outside his home.
 His wife Elizabeth Crabtree Billingsley and sons, Walter and Basil, looked on.
-Six years later Elizabeth prepared a will leaving her “still,” at the time in the possession of her son John, to Walter and Basil.
+Six years later, Elizabeth prepared a will leaving her “still,” at the time in the possession of her son John, to Walter and Basil.
 I have often wondered what her motivation might have been.

 Perhaps it happened this way …

-“Our grandfather, William Crabtree, did not emigrate to these lands in 1718 to be crushed beneath the boot heel of King George I. Nor will I submit to the demands of George III or his henchmen, I tell you.”
+“Our grandfather, William Crabtree, did not emigrate to these lands in 1718 to be crushed beneath the boot heel of King George I. Nor will I submit to the demands of King George or his henchmen, I tell you.”
 In spite of having endured great sorrow, fifty-six year-old Elizabeth Billingsley could have passed for a woman ten years younger, both in appearance and strength of will.

 “And at a heavy cost–the lives of many good men, including my James.
-He only stood against their unfair taxation on my still.”
+He stood against their unfair taxation on my still.”

 She gazed out the window of her home in Randolph County, North Carolina.
 There–from their own grand oak tree with Elizabeth as witness–a rabble of Tories had hung James as a Revolutionist in 1776.
 The passage of six years had dulled the pain not a whit.